 Q: ‘With whom do you find it most difficult to work and why?
 What do you do about it?’

+Cultural differences can also impact collaboration.
+Embracing these differences and fostering an inclusive environment can turn potential friction into a strength.
 This question is assessing your interpersonal and collaborative skills.
 You should demonstrate in your answer that you recognise people as having different perspectives and priorities, not as being difficult.
 You are focused on listening and helping them, even if this means you and your team must be adaptable and work differently, showing that you are focused on finding solutions.
 An example response might be where someone in another team had a different perspective or way of working and how you ensured cooperation despite conflicting priorities or perspectives.
 How did you build a lasting relationship with this person/team and what were the benefits of your approach?
+Or prephaps share an example where you facilitated understanding and respect among team members from diverse backgrounds, perhaps by organising cultural awareness sessions or team-building activities.Communication barriers can derail a project, but utilising effective strategies like regular check-ins, collaborative tools, or even workshops can keep everyone on the same page.
+Recount a time when you identified and addressed a communication issue, ensuring smooth collaboration and project success.By illustrating how you tackled these challenges head-on, you highlight your ability to navigate complex situations and maintain a productive and cohesive team dynamic.

 Working together